Pricing

 What happens if my ads don't convert?

-The system kills them automatically.
-Variants that miss threshold cost-per-follow get paused at the next decision cycle (every 24h).
-The dashboard shows you which ones died and why — so you can see the system isn't burning your budget on creative that doesn't work.
+You pause them in a click — we flag which to cut.
+Variants that miss your cost-per-Spotify-click threshold surface on the Live tab — which ones are underperforming, and why — so you can pause them before they burn budget.
+Nothing pauses without showing up there first.
 If your entireaccount isn't converting after 30 days, that's usually a creative-input problem — we'll tell you exactly what to change.

 Q · 04